Tired of your children fighting, from arguments to hitting each other? Apply these tips on how to stop kids from fighting once and for all.

 4. Acknowledge what each child feels

-Besides giving each child a chance to speak and repeating their stories, start to label how they feel as well.
-Not only does it feel good for others to describe your point of view, your kids will also benefit from being able to identify and put words to their emotions.
+Besides giving each child a chance to speak and repeating their stories, label how they feel as well.
+It feels good for others to describe your point of view, and they can identify and put words to their emotions.

 You might say to one child, “I’d feel mad too if I thought someone took the toy I was playing with while I was in the bathroom.
 You weren’t done playing with it yet, and it feels like he just took it away from you.”

 Then to the other child, you could say, “You didn’t like it when your brother got mad at you about Iron Man.
-You thought he was done playing, and felt confused when he asked for it back.”
+You thought he was done playing, and didn’t know why he asked for it back.”

 5. Ask for or guide them through a resolution

-But asking them how to resolve their own conflict means that the more they do this, the more they won’t need your help the next time.
+But the more they can resolve their own conflict, the less they’ll need your help the next time.

 After all, our job isn’t to stop fights whenever they happen.
 Our job is to equip them with the skills to handle it on their own.
 And the only way they can do that is if they’re engaged in finding their own solutions in the first place.